CharltonC/boilerplate-angular-5/README.md

     ```
     npm install -g @angular/cli typescript
     ```
-5. Under Project Root, install Jade/Pug in Terminal:
+5. Under Project Root, Install the dependencies in Terminal:
     ```
-    npm install --save-dev pug pug-html-loader
-    ```
-6. Under Project Root, Install the dependencies in Terminal:
-    ```
     npm install
     ```
-7. Run the patch for the CLI:
+6. Run the patch for the CLI:
     ```
     npm run cli-patch
     ```